AlbertVilaCalvo/Commands/README.md

 # Yarn

-To upgrade yarn itself use Homebrew!
+To upgrade yarn itself use Homebrew.

+Know which version of a package you are using:

+`yarn list @react-native-community/cli`

+Upgrade all packages to latest:

+`yarn upgrade --latest`

+## Global

 List global packages: